mikepjb/dotfiles/README.md

 ```

 ## Philosophy a.k.a Why?

+_Make each program do one thing well.
+To do a new job, build afresh rather than complicate old
+programs by adding new "features"_ ~ Doug McIlroy documenting the Unix Philospohy.

 This selection of tools are chosen to keep the common case fast (text editing &
 compiling software) whilst keeping anything extra to a minimum.
 This is